Care needs assessments

 Paying for support

 If the care needs assessment identifies that your needs meet the national eligibility criteria (as described in the Care Act), you will be eligible for certain statutory services.
 Depending on your circumstances, you may or may not have to pay for these services.
 A financial assessment will be carried out which works out what you will need to pay towards the cost of any care (if anything).
-This involves completing a form with information about your income and assets.
+This involves giving information about your income and assets.
 See paying for social care and support for more information.